mapachurro/border-songs/binder/02-behold-the-valley-beyond/track-list-02.md

 #### Behold the valley beyond
-- (Crossing The Bar, Alfred, Lord Tennyson)
+- Set the theme: Crossing The Bar, Alfred, Lord Tennyson

 - Boulder to Birmingham - Emmylou Harris
 - Farther Along - Traditional (?), The Byrds